marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

 :::

 ## Why use it?

+You should use it when one of the following reason apply:
-It encapsulates the conversion of input & output and communication between the Client and Adaptee.
+- To encapsulate the communication between the Client and Adaptee.
-The conversion can be as simple as C# object to JSON and vice versa or writing a custom parser to understand the XML elements.
+- To encapsulate the input & output conversion also known as serialization and de-serialization.
+- To protect the domain model language.

 Though replacing the Adaptee is not the primary intent of the pattern, C# implementation can help replace the Adaptee without changing the Client usage call-site.
 The new Adaptee must provide the same business operations for any replacement to succeed.
 An Adapter pattern can be helpful to migrate legacy applications to newer implementations slowly.